-I can’t think of any “little-known” tactic as much as well-known tactics which are not being implements.
+I can’t think of any “little-known” tactic as much as well-known tactics which are not being implemented.
 Two such tactics are:

 Focusing on website architecture.
-In my experience many site owners and SEOs do not offer enough attention to their website software.
-Too many people are reaching for the big fish they are letting tons of little fish get away.
+In my experience, many site owners and SEOs do not offer enough attention to their website software.
+Too many people are reaching for the big fish they are getting tons of little fish getaway.
 A few tips:

 - offer friendly 404 pages